UCL-Biosciences/Auto-Prot/docs/Workflow.md

 # Workflow Overview
 Here we discuss the workflow in more detail, describing the scripts, their roles and some important details.

-## Environments
-Users do not need to install separately the many packages used by the pipeline.
-The packages are stored in a set of files in the `/configs` directory in config files e.g. `configs/auto-prot-env-windowsOS.yml`.
-Recreate with `conda env create --name --file=configs/auto-prot-env-windowsOS.yml` and activate with `conda activate auto-proteomics`.
-A corresponding file for mac OS is also in configs.
-You will need to create environments for the general pipeline (configs/auto-prot-env-windowsOS.yml), R functions (configs/auto-prot-env-limma-windowsOS.yml) and markdown functions (configs/auto-prot-env-markdown-windowsOS.yml).

-For more information on conda environments, see links in the [conda homepage](https://docs.conda.io/en/latest).

-This project includes an automatic Conda environment check before running the report generator.
-It ensures the active environment matches the environments/auto-prot-env.yml file.
-The check function is saved in `src/utils/check_env.py`.

-If the environments differ, you will receive a warning before continuing.
-Note this doesn't happen in notebooks in VSC.

-#### Conda Issues
-I ran into a few common issues with the environment worth noting.
-They mostly come down to making sure that your computer knows where to look for the packages installed by conda.
-E.g.:
-* make sure the conda executable is in $PATH.
-* make sure the location where the environments are saved is in $PATH.
-It can be different to the location of conda installation
-* make sure the python version running in any script is the correct one i.e. it matches the version in the conda env.

 ## Input
 Please please please never mess with raw data.
 Everything in this pipeline runs automatically.
 You can always re-run it to recover outputs.
 If you have a single copy of your raw data and overwrite it, it might not be possible to retrieve the raw data!
 It would be good to have a copy of the original data safely stored (and backed up) in a location that will never be touched by this pipeline (or any other).
 E.g. for UCL people, store the raw data on the [Research Data Storage Service](https://www.ucl.ac.uk/isd/research-data-storage-service) and make a local copy as input for the pipeline.